shakacode/shakapacker/docs/v7_upgrade.md

 ## The `webpackConfig` property is changed

 The `webpackConfig` property in the `shakapacker` module has been changed.
 The shakapacker module has two options:
-1. `generatedWebpackConfig`: a function that returns a new webpack configuration object, which ensures that any modifications made to it will not affect any other usage of the webpack configuration.
+1. `generateWebpackConfig`: a function that returns a new webpack configuration object, which ensures that any modifications made to it will not affect any other usage of the webpack configuration.
 2. `globalMutableWebpackConfig`: if a project still desires the old mutable object.
 You can rename your imports of `webpackConfig` with `globalMutableWebpackConfig`.

 ## Example Upgrade